mohammad-babaee/Simin-AI-X/README.md

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for details.

+## Important Note [ How To Get The API Key ]

+If You Don't Have Gemini's API , Let's First Go The the Official Website [ https://aistudio.google.com/apikey ] and Signup to get Your API Key For Free , Then Add Your API In this Script .

 ## Disclaimer